cloudify-cosmo/docs.getcloudify.org/content/working_with/console/templates-mgmt.md

 Once you are happy with your page, choose “save” in the page management menu, and once back in the Template Management window you can now choose a template and add the page to it.
 Once  you are done creating and editing the templates and pages, choose “Close” from the top right corner.

+### Sharing templates

+{{% tip %}}
+Access to Cloudify Manager machine necessary.
+Only for advanced users.
+{{% /tip %}}

+It's possible to use custom templates and pages across different Cloudify Manager's by copying necessary files (located in `<cloudify-stage-directory>/userData/templates`) or with use of snapshots.